xmppjs/xmpp.js/README.markdown

    `resource`
 * *Element:* any XML Element

-Desires about the API?
-Propose them ASAP!

 ### Building XML Elements

-Strophe.js' XML Builder is very convenient for producing XMPP stanzas. node-xmpp includes it in a much more primitive way: the `c()`, `cnode()` and `t()` methods can be called on any *Element* object, returning the new child element.
+Strophe.js' XML Builder is very convenient for producing XMPP stanzas. ltx includes it in a much more primitive way: the `c()`, `cnode()` and `t()` methods can be called on any *Element* object, returning the new child element.